jasongrimes/grimesit-mm/_pages/services.md

 Grimes IT specializes in **web app development**---building software applications that run on the World Wide Web.

-What is "full stack" development?
+What is **full stack** development?
-Think of a web app as a collection of technology choices, stacked like bricks or a card deck.
+Think of the various technology choices for an app as being "layers" in a "stack".
-A full-stack developer works with all the technology "layers" in the stack.
+An app's "tech stack" is its collection of core technologies, and a full-stack developer works with all the technology "layers" in the stack.

 The layers of a web application stack typically include user interfaces, data, business logic, and APIs.